millercl/gulp-webdav-sync/README.md

      * images/
      * js/

-## Continuous Deploying: Creates, Updates, Deletes.
+## Continuous Deploying: Creates, Updates, Deletes
 By combining methods, most cases can be satisfied, however deleting directories may be inconsistent.
 If any file changes or there is a creation in the path, then `gulp.watch` will re-stream all files.
 The [`uselastmodified` option](#optionsuselastmodified) ( default ) compares the local time to the server time so as to only upload updates.